-There is no standard for workstation video output.
+There is no across-the-board standard for workstation video output.
+However, your PowerLite projector is capable of remapping input resolutions up to 1600×1200 pixels.
 Workstations that follow the SXGA standard and use the HD15 (standard VGA) connector won't need an adapter cable or any special connection device.
-However, your system may vary; contact your computer dealer if you need help connecting your workstation.
+If your system varies, contact your computer dealer for help in connecting your workstation.